CANADA: Jagged Little Pill - Alanis Morissette

 For me, I believe that the best albums are not necessarily always those that are overflowing with amazing songs.
-This is exactly my problem with Prince’s Sign “O” The Times in that there is just too much musical quality to process, that halfway through I am left with a headache and feeling not sufficiently intelligent to digest his music.
+This is exactly my problem with Prince’s Sign “O” The Times, in that there is just too much musical quality to process that halfway through I am left with a headache and feeling not sufficiently intelligent enough to properly digest his music.
 For me, Jagged Little Pill suffers from the same problem.
-The songs are incredibly emotive and powerful, however, after even five songs I was starting to feel overwhelmed by the rawness of her music, and I felt like I was not given a moment to digest her lyrics.
+The songs are incredibly emotive and powerful, however, after even five songs I was starting to feel overwhelmed by the rawness of her music, and I felt like I was not given a moment to chew over her lyrics.
 Perhaps this was her intention, to cathartically vent out everything she was feeling.
-In one sense it is admirable, and is exactly why I think she is brilliant, because she is true to herself and is not curtailing to what the listener might be able to handle.
+In one sense it is admirable, and is exactly why I think she is brilliant, because she is true to herself and is not curtailing to what the listener might be expected to be able to handle.
 By the same token, it seems a shame that I felt like I was left unable to fully absorb what she was singing about by the time Head Over Feet came to a close.

 Therefore, I would say that I enjoyed the first half of the album more and will focus my review more on these songs, but that is not to undermine the latter tracks.
 Every song demonstrates an admirable audacity and the album is brimming to the edge with bangers, which all follow a similarly grungy tone to the first track All I Really Want.
 In this song, Morissette is wholly unapologetic about who she is and what she is seeking.
 She seems to imply that she knows her worth and this is validated again in the following song You Oughta Know, the ultimate bad break-up track in which she is cutting and direct about the anger that she feels towards her ex.
 She sings lyrics such as: